FabricioNarvaez/FutbolTournamet/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Futbol tournament web
+In this project, I am going to create a web page in Angular about futbol tournament with personalized team pages, leaderboards, upcoming matches and other features.

+For this, I will use HTML, CSS, JavaScript, Bootstrap, AngularJS framework, and non-relational database MongoDB.

+The purpose of this project is to use new tools and functionalities of Angular that I did not know.
+In this way, I intend to increase my skills with the framework.